RichardM83/Task-Manager/README.md

 Submitted by: **Richard Martinez**

 **Task Manager** is an app that allows the user to input personal tasks into a calendar system for the user to organize their lifestyle.
+It uses UX/UI design that is easily readable to the user.

 Time spent: **14** hours spent in total